kiok46/arcc/README.md

 ARCC allows the payer to take back the money while still allowing the payee to withdraw some funds from the contract based on restrictions of time and amount.

-There can be a range of applications/mechanisms possible including but not limited to, Streaming Services, Pay as you use, Recurring payments, Milestone based payouts, Project funding, Pocket money etc.
+There can be a range of applications/mechanisms possible including but not limited to, Streaming Services, Pay as you use, Recurring payments, Milestone based payouts, Project funding, Pocket money, Parking tickets etc.

 <h3>Whitepaper 📜</h3>